allgaetan/MusicRecommendationSystem/README.md

 - `data_loader.py`: Contains functions to download, extract data and extract samples of the full data.
 - `README.md`: This file.
 - `requirements.txt`: Lists the required Python libraries.
+- `results/` : Results from the evaluation (the ones used on the poster).
+They were saved manually so running the evaluation won't overwrite the files.
+There are results for Surprise's SVD and KNNBasic models.